- Growing puppies require more calories, fat, protein, and essential nutrients per pound than older dogs.

 - Weight management is important, even for puppies.
 It’s important to know the right amount of calories your pup should eat.
 Don’t rely on “scoops.”
 A fresh food plan makes it easy to feed the right amount, and to adapt as your puppy grows.

-When it comes to feeding a puppy, there’s no shortage of answers, advice, products, and promises aimed at new puppy owners.
-While some of it is more marketing than substance, puppies do have different dietary needs than adult dogs, and good food, served in the right amount, is essential for your growing pup.
+When it comes to feeding a puppy, there’s no shortage of answers, advice, products, and promises aimed at new dog owners.
+While some of it is more marketing than substance, puppies do have different dietary needs than adult dogs, and healthy food, served in the right amount, is essential for your growing pup.
 It’s important to familiarize yourself with some of the basics, so we provided answers to the big questions here.